stefanoctavian85/Car-Recommendation-App/README.md

 ## 📌 Status

-This app is currently under active development and was created as a final year Bachelor's thesis project.
+This app was created as a final year Bachelor's thesis project.